leandrohsilveira/weather-now/README.md

     - schedule a list of actions to be triggered by redux-loop after the store change complete.
 4. **weather.actions** > restoreCityWeather:
     - Each action is a `restoreCityWeather` action creator for each city in the store.
-    - All actions for each city is running at the same time.
+    - All actions for each city are running at the same time.
 5. **weather.effects** > restoreCityEffect:
     - Assuming that it is the first time call, it will schedule a `fetchCityWeather` action.
 6. **weather.actions** > fetchCityWeather:
     - action with type `app.weather.fetchCityWeather`.
-7. weather.reducer:
+7. **weather.reducer**:
     - changes the payload city loading state to TRUE.
 8. **weather.effects** > fetchEffect:
     - schedule an async task to be executed after store change is completed.